(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Hike the Valley of Fire Trails

 Plan a few hikes on the Valley of Fire trails.
-The park is filled with short, easy hikes that are great for kids.
+The park is filled with short, easy hikes that are great for kids, which is perfect because we love hitting a few family-friendly hiking trails when we travel (like these fun trails we found in Moab, UT!)

 To reach the first 3 trails, head north on Mouse’s Tank Road from Valley of Fire Hwy.